"I'm not really sure where 'here' is, to tell you the truth ." —The Boy

 Meaningful Name: Each of the game's 'worlds', not to mention the protagonist's hometown.

 Tinker's brother, Gomi.
 Gomi means "garbage" in Japanese, an appropriate name considering the ramshackle tower he lives in.

 There's a good reason why you can't go through the Omnitopia Greenhouse with the lights on: It contains Flowering Deaths.

-Money Grinding: Lampshaded in one case, where a shady character is offering the amulet you need to get a ride across the desert and charging an outrageous price for it.
+Money Grinding: Lampshaded in one case, where a shady character is offering the amulet you need to get a ride across the desert and charging the outrageous price of ten thousand Jewels for it(especially as changing your money to the local standard effectively cut your stash in half).
 To come up with the money in the local currency, you'll most likely have to do a lot of this.
-When you actually do return with the money, the shady character says something like "You must have been out fighting lots of bad guys to get it!"
+When you actually do return with the money, the shady character is astonished that you went to the trouble;

 They would be lethal, but the boy exclaims "Boy, I'm glad we missed those spikes at the bottom!".
 They also don't do any damage and serve nothing more than either a Broken Bridge or an annoyance for those timed bridges.